 Saturdays would be the best days to witness some of the local fresh produce in a lively market.

 Mercado Mayorista –

 If you are in Riobamba on a Friday, do as a local and visit the Mercado Mayorista.
-Enjoy aromas, colors and textures in this lively market while you learn about the exotic fruits and food that you only find in South America.
+Enjoy aromas, colors, and textures in this lively market while you learn about the exotic fruits and food that you only find in South America.

 As soon as I arrived at the hotel, I was captivated by the colorful and peaceful gardens by the entrance.
 The rooms are spacious, perfect for guests to enjoy a relaxing and comfortable night.
-You get all the help that you need, by warm and friendly staff members.
+You get all the help that you need from warm and friendly staff members.
 And if needed the kitchen is all yours, it is clean, fully equipped, and has a great selection of teas.

 Nothing beats waking up refreshed, ready to enjoy the activities surrounding Riobamba.